chickensoft-games/chickensoft_site/blog/2023-12-01-game-architecture/index.md

 In reality, here's how it actually works.

-A godot node script can provide a value to its descendants.
-In our game demo, the `Player` node script provides the its logic block, `PlayerLogic`, to its descendant nodes, allowing them to bind to its state machine.
+A Godot node script can provide a value to its descendants.
+In our game demo, the `Player` node script provides its logic block, `PlayerLogic`, to its descendant nodes, allowing them to bind to its state machine.

 To get this value for the first time, though, each descendant will need to search their ancestors to see if any of them provide the type of value they're looking for.